vaibhavvasani/Distributed_Peer_Review_of_submission/README.md

 * Displaying aggregated mark
 * Evaluation and Feedback by students

+# Installation Instructions

 To install the dependencies, use:
 ```bash
 pip install -r requirements.txt
 ```

+For further details and a complete guide towards setting up the project to run locally on your machine, refer to the ```Peergrade Internship Guide.pdf``` file.